 PEO_3.
 Engage in life-long learning and professional development in pursuing additional graduate degrees, professional development and self-studies.

-Admission to the program of Bachelor of Science in Information Systems with its two concentrations requires the U.A.E secondary certificate or an equivalent qualification with a minimum average grade of 60% for scientific section and a minimum of 65% for Art section.
+Admission to the program of Bachelor of Science in Information Systems with its two concentrations requires the U.A.E secondary certificate or an equivalent qualification with a minimum average grade of 60% for Advanced stream and a minimum of 70% for General stream, in addition to the English proficiency requirement (TOEFL 500 score or equivalent).

-Students at Ajman University (AU) are eligible for a bachelor in Information Systems after completion of 123 credits hours, which normally takes eight semesters.
+Students at Ajman University (AU) are eligible for a bachelor in Information Systems in either concentration after completion of 123 credits hours, which normally takes eight semesters or less (not counting summer semesters).
+Students must undertake 12 weeks of internship in a summer session, which is equivalent to 3 credit hours.
 The minimum cumulative grade point average for graduation is 2.0 for 123 total credits hours.

 Information system graduates are required to meet the demands of various stakeholders including industry, commerce, education, health, and government.
 Some graduates are employed in companies and research organizations, others in resource centers in schools, colleges and universities.
 There are opportunities in finance, in computing and telecommunications industries, as well as in the medical sector.